Angular Momentum Transport in Protoplanetary and Black-Hole Accretion Disks: The Role of Parasitic Modes in the Saturation of MHD Turbulence: Stability of MRI Modes

 \subsection{The Eigenvalue Problem and Its Solution}

 The set of Equations~(\ref{eq:linear_sys_nu_1}) and (\ref{eq:linear_sys_eta_1}) can in principle be integrated along the $z$-coordinate subject to the boundary conditions (\ref{eq:bc_v}) and (\ref{eq:bc_b}).
-Note, however, that the terms proportional to the viscosity $\nu$ and resistivity $\eta$ constitute singular perturbations in the limit $\nu,\eta\rightarrow 0$, i.e., they multiply the highest derivatives in the differential equations.
-It is thus convenient to work in Fourier space and seek solutions of the form
+It is more convenient, however, to work in Fourier space and transform the differential equations into algebraic equations, by seeking solutions of the form

-Presuming that $k_{\rm h}>0$, the operator $\mathcal{Q}$ is Hermitian and positive definite on functions $f(z)$ that are sufficiently well behaved for $z \in (-\infty,\infty)$: specifically, $f$ and its first derivative are square-integrable.
-When $f$ represents $\delta v_z$ or $\delta B_z$, these mathematical conditions correspond to the physical requirement that the energy in the parasitic mode be finite:

-The series (\ref{eq:fourier_v}) and (\ref{eq:fourier_b}) have infinite energy because they do not vanish as $|z|\rightarrow \infty$; however, superpositions of such solutions with a small range of $k_z$ can be made to vanish at infinity.